What’s the Word On …

 Stay “woke” and informed on humanitarian policies and issues affecting your neighborhoods and people all around the world.
-This week’s word is on: Signing of the Farm Bill.
+This week’s word is on: FOOD STAMP ELIGIBILITY.
 Want to learn more about the importance of advocacy on issues like these?
 Visit irusa.org/advocacy

 What Did They Say…Or Do?

 When Congress passed the Farm Bill last year, a collective sigh of relief was exhaled by recipients and supporters of the Supplemental Nutritional Assistance Program (SNAP), the official name for food stamps.
 SNAP makes up a significant portion of the Farm Bill.